Excel parser settings

 sourceColumns

-.Define the columns where the source texts are (using the forms).
+.Define the columns that contain the source texts (using the forms).

 targetColumns

-.Define the columns where the translations are (using the forms).
+.Define the columns that contain the translations (using the forms).

 If the source texts must be overwritten, then use the same column definitions as